 Bacopa Monnieri

-Widely researched and highly valued for its versatile brain benefits, Bacopa monnieri is an ancient Ayurvedic herbal adaptogen perhaps best known for its cholinergic memory enhancement effects.
-While some nootropic enthusiasts supplement Bacopa for its stress adaptive benefits, this brain botanical holds a special place in students' hearts (and brains) as a learning accelerator and exam performance-enhancer.
+While some nootropic enthusiasts supplement Bacopa for its stress adaptive benefits, this brain botanical holds a special place in students' hearts (and brains) as a learning accelerator and exam performance-enhancer, including better memory.
 The research behind this reputation:

-- Chronic Bacopa supplementation has been shown to improve "higher order cognitive processes that are critically dependent on the input of information from our environment such as learning and memory."<3>
+- Chronic Bacopa supplementation has been shown to improve "higher order cognitive processes that are critically dependent on the input of information from our environment such as learning and memory."(3)

 Quality Bacopa monnieri extracts include at least 20% bio-active bacosides A and B; however, Mind Lab Pro® Bacopa Extract supplies a full spectrum of 9 bacosides most associated with the herb's full nootropic potential.